5,500 Shares in Portillos Inc (NASDAQ:PTLO) Purchased by Strs Ohio

 A number of other institutional investors have also recently added to or reduced their stakes in PTLO.
 Wolff Wiese Magana LLC purchased a new position in Portillos during the fourth quarter worth about $787,000.
 First Midwest Bank Trust Division purchased a new position in Portillos during the fourth quarter worth about $243,000.
 Newbridge Financial Services Group Inc. purchased a new position in Portillos during the fourth quarter worth about $73,000.
 AE Wealth Management LLC purchased a new position in Portillos during the fourth quarter worth about $889,000.
 Finally, Kestra Advisory Services LLC purchased a new position in Portillos during the fourth quarter worth about $218,000.
 Institutional investors and hedge funds own 13.98% of the company’s stock.

-PTLO has been the topic of several research reports.
-Zacks Investment Research lowered shares of Portillos from a “hold” rating to a “sell” rating in a research report on Tuesday.
-Piper Sandler lowered their price objective on shares of Portillos from $55.00 to $28.00 and set an “overweight” rating on the stock in a research report on Friday, March 11th.
-Finally, Robert W. Baird lowered their price objective on shares of Portillos from $42.00 to $31.00 in a research report on Friday, March 11th.
+Several research analysts recently weighed in on PTLO shares.
+Piper Sandler cut their price target on shares of Portillos from $55.00 to $28.00 and set an “overweight” rating on the stock in a report on Friday, March 11th.
+Robert W. Baird lowered their price objective on shares of Portillos from $42.00 to $31.00 in a research report on Friday, March 11th.
+Finally, Zacks Investment Research lowered shares of Portillos from a “hold” rating to a “sell” rating in a research report on Tuesday.
 One investment analyst has rated the stock with a sell rating, three have issued a hold rating and six have given a buy rating to the stock.
 According to MarketBeat, the stock currently has an average rating of “Buy” and a consensus target price of $47.00.

 Portillos Company Profile (Get Rating)